-Am I eligible for any health insurance or food assistance?
 If your income has dropped or stopped, the Illinois Department of Human Services has information on government assistance programs to help with health insurance, food, and other needed resources.
 This website has eligibility information, a list of information needed to apply, and a link to apply for benefits.
 YWCA Metropolitan Chicago is offering a variety of food distribution events daily.
 Please click here for the current list of locations and times.

 If you are in DuPage and Kane County, click the following links for related information on services:

-What if I can’t make my federal student loan payment?
 The U.S. Department of Education has information and links on repaying student loans and what to do if you’re unable to make your loan payments.
-The White House did announce that a program would be put in place to ‘pause’ the interest on federal loans to support impacted student borrowers though it’s unclear how and when that option will be available.
+The White House put a ‘pause’ in place on the interest on federal loans to support impacted student borrowers.
+It’s currently available until September 30, 2021.

-How can I educate my children on family finances while they are home from school?
 Click on this link to access Next Gen Personal Finance, where you’ll find lessons for all grade levels on topics like saving, budgeting, managing credit, and dealing with financial pitfalls.
 Master Your Card provides resources to individuals and businesses on understanding and using electronic forms of payment.